Darrelle Revis: 2010 season

 Revis missed the majority of training camp and all four of the team's preseason contests while holding out for a new contract.
 He was to receive approximately $1 million in the fourth year of a six-year contract.
 On September 5, an agreement was reached on a four-year $32 million guaranteed contract, and Revis subsequently reported to camp the next day, a week before the team's season opener.

-During the team's Week 2 matchup against the New England Patriots, after getting beaten for a deep touchdown by Randy Moss, Revis left the game with what was later revealed to be a strained hamstring.
+During the team's week 2 matchup against the New England Patriots, after getting beaten for a deep touchdown by Randy Moss, Revis left the game with what was later revealed to be a strained hamstring.
 Revis would miss two weeks of the season.
 Revis reaggravated the hamstring following the team's matchup against the Minnesota Vikings.
 On October 17, 2010, Revis was activated two hours prior to kickoff against the Denver Broncos and started the game.
 The Jets headed into a bye week following their victory over Denver thus allowing Revis to rehab his hamstring.
 Revis has since declared himself to be 100 percent.

 During the 2011 AFC Wild Card Round, Revis held Indianapolis Colts wide receiver Reggie Wayne to one catch for a yard in a victory over the Colts.
-The Jets went on to defeat the New England Patriots in the divisional round but would lose to the Pittsburgh Steelers in the AFC Championship game.
+The Jets went on to defeat the New England Patriots in the Divisional Round but would lose to the Pittsburgh Steelers in the AFC Championship.
 Revis finished the year with 32 tackles but did not record an interception in 13 games.
+He was ranked eighth by his fellow players on the NFL Top 100 Players of 2011.